What Is Esophageal Cancer?

 Diagnosing Esophageal Cancer

-doctor to view the lining of your esophagus to check for abnormalities and irritation.
+doctor to view the lining of your esophagus to check for abnormalities and

-- a biopsy.
-This is a process in which a sample of the suspicious tissue is removed with the help of an endoscope and
+removes a sample of the suspicious tissue with the help of an endoscope and

 Treating Esophageal Cancer

 Your doctor may recommend surgery if the cancer hasn’t

 spread to other parts of your body.
 Your doctor may instead recommend chemotherapy

 or radiation therapy as the best course of action.
 These treatments are also

 sometimes done to shrink tumors in the esophagus so that they can be removed

 more easily with surgery.